 March 18, 2026

-That persistent ache at the base of your skull often has a direct link to the tension and misalignment in your neck.
-The two are so closely connected that you can’t truly fix one without addressing the other.
-Your neck is a complex structure of bones, nerves, and muscles, and when something is out of balance, it can easily trigger pain that radiates into your head.
-Instead of treating them as separate issues, it’s crucial to look at the whole system.
-If you’re wondering, can a chiropractor help with neck pain and headaches, the answer starts with understanding this connection and restoring proper function.
+That persistent ache at the base of your skull is almost always connected to tension and misalignment in your neck.
+You can't truly fix one without addressing the other—they're a package deal.
+When the delicate balance of bones, nerves, and muscles in your neck is off, it triggers pain that radiates straight into your head.
+These chronic neck pain headaches aren't something you just have to live with.
+If you're wondering if a chiropractor can help, the answer starts with understanding this connection and restoring proper function to the entire system.

 Key Takeaways